Test before you invest: Proven market validation strategies to guarantee product-market fit

 • Usability testing

-Surveys and customer interviews
+Online surveys and customer interviews

-With a survey or questionnaire, you get the benefit of a huge volume of responses, while interviews allow you to dig deeper into people’s feedback and uncover their true problems.
+With a bias-free survey or questionnaire, you get the benefit of a huge volume of responses, while interviews allow you to dig deeper into people’s feedback and uncover their true problems.

 There’s always quantitative stuff you can do, like statistics and market analysis.
 But, at the end of the day, the most important part is to get qualitative feedback by talking to people.